trallnag/ansible-role-asdf-plugin/.local/README.md

-# Local
+# `.local/`

-Objects that are specific to this repository and have no better place to stay.
+This directory contains objects that are specific to this repository and have no better place to stay.